Donovoi/ripgrep/README_GDEFLATE.md

 rg --gpu-strings "PKCS12" /mnt/data/huge/docker_data.vhdx
 ```

-These flags only apply when the existing requirements are met (single
-case-sensitive literal, non-inverted search).
-Otherwise ripgrep silently falls
+The GPU prefilter still requires a single case-sensitive literal.
+When the
+pattern cannot be reduced to that (for example, complex regexes or case
-back to the CPU path.
+insensitive matches), the preset keeps working but just falls back to the CPU
+search path.

 ### For the Thorough (1 hour)